 If the nose pad is damaged you can use the screwdriver from the eyeglasses repair kit to remove it.
 Simply unscrew the screw holding the nose pad in place and remove the pad entirely.

 Rimless eyeglasses are even more likely to break because they are more fragile.
 Unlike regular eyeglasses, rimless frames have little hard material to protect them.

 Most rimless glasses hold their lenses with monofilament line, a thin wire that is also used for fishing.
-Sometimes this breaks, or the lens just falls out of it.
+Sometimes this line breaks, or the lens just falls out of it.